CharlieLozano/cat-reddit/README.md

+# Cat Reddit

+This is a react application that uses the reddit API where you can "infinitely" scroll through cat pictures of multiple subreddits combined.
+You can search by words on the search bar and it has a subreddit menu where you can filter through specific subreddits.
+You can also click on each post to see the post individually along its comments.

+You can see the website up and running [here](https://cat-reddit-project.netlify.app/)

-# Getting Started with Create React App and Redux
+## Getting Started with Create React App and Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.